makandra/makandra-rubocop/README.md

 Then run Rubocop via `bundle exec rubocop` from your project.

+For an initial run it might also useful to use the auto-correct option `bundle exec  rubocop --auto-correct` and carefully check in all the changes.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.